 Volumetric scanning and 3D model rendering by Dr. Bryan Carter, Director of the Center for Digital Humanities, University of Arizona, and Amelia Latania Matheson, Earnest Jerome Walker, and Cosmo Vittorio Brusa Zapellini.

-Phase I Collaborators: Dr. Anastacia Scott, Project Director, and Dr. Dell Upton, Distinguished Professor of Architectural History, Department of Art History, University of California, Los Angeles.
+Phase 1 Collaborators: Dr. Anastacia Scott, Project Director, and Dr. Dell Upton, Distinguished Professor of Architectural History, Department of Art History, University of California, Los Angeles.

-Content development by Katie Burlison, Tessa Jagger, and Dr. Amy Katherine Medvick, and the collaborating scholars (listed alphabetically by surname):
+Tour text and video script content development by Amy Katherine Medvick, Katie Burlison, Tessa Jagger, and the collaborating scholars (listed alphabetically by surname):

 Dr. Fallon Samuels Aidoo, Assistant Professor of Real Estate & Historic Preservation, School of Architecture, Tulane University.